Thomas Jefferson: Jefferson–Hemings controversy

 A minority of scholars maintain the evidence is insufficient to prove Jefferson's paternity conclusively.
 Based on DNA and other evidence, they note the possibility that additional Jefferson males, including his brother Randolph Jefferson and any one of Randolph's four sons, or his cousin, could have fathered Sally Hemings's children.
 In 2002, historian Merrill Peterson said: "in the absence of direct documentary evidence either proving or refuting the allegation, nothing conclusive can be said about Jefferson's relations with Sally Hemings."
 Concerning the 1998 DNA study, Peterson said that "the results of the DNA testing of Jefferson and Hemings descendants provided support for the idea that Jefferson was the father of at least one of Sally Hemings's children".

 After Jefferson's death in 1826, although not formally manumitted, Sally Hemings was allowed by Jefferson's daughter Martha to live in Charlottesville as a free woman with her two sons until her death in 1835.
 (Note: Annette Gordon-Reed notes that it would have been legally challenging to free Sally Hemings, due to Virginia laws mandating the support of older slaves and requiring special permission for freed slaves to remain within the state.)
 The Monticello Association refused to allow Sally Hemings' descendants the right of burial at Monticello.

+In 2026, anthropologist Richard Kurin authored a book detailing testing of hair labeled as having been cut from Jefferson to DNA of Hemings descendants.
+Kurin asserted that the findings demonstrated with "great certainty" that Jefferson fathered children with Hemings.
+However, critics pointed out that the findings were not peer-reviewed, and one of the Hemings descendants who participated withdrew after becoming troubled by Kurin's methods.